 Weight out 2 grams of albumin and dissolve in 50 mL of 0.01M phosphate buffer saline.
-Vortex and stir it on a magnetic stirrer until it totally dissolved.
-Store this solution in a refrigerator at 4°C. Prepare fresh once every two weeks.
+Vortex or stir it on a magnetic stirrer until it totally dissolved.
+Store this solution in a refrigerator at 4°C. This material is the extraction blank.
+Prepare fresh once every two weeks.